 HE curriculum is divided into required courses taken by all students and elective courses taken at the choice of the individual student.
 Required courses constitute the nucleus of medical education at Vanderbilt; elective courses are an integral part of each student's educational experience in the Medical School, providing considerable flexibility in individual programs.
-Each student is assigned a faculty adviser to aid in the selection of elective courses.
-The program of electives must be approved by the assistant dean for student affairs.
+Each student is assigned a faculty adviser to aid in the selection of elective courses, which must be approved by the assistant dean for student affairs.

 All electives are courses for credit, graded on the same basis as required courses.
-The following types of courses may be elected: lecture series; specialty clinics, clinical clerkships, or research experience, at Vanderbilt or other institutions; Vanderbilt undergraduate or graduate courses.
+Electives include: lecture series; specialty clinics, clinical clerkships, or research experience, at Vanderbilt or other institutions;

+Vanderbilt undergraduate or graduate courses.

-Two hours each week are designated for presentations of school-wide interest, e.g., lectureships, medical society meetings, student papers.
+Two hours each week are designated for presentations of school-wide interest-lectureships, medical society meetings, and student papers.